Thunderbirds (2004 film): Box office

-Thunderbirds grossed $28,283,637 worldwide, and with an estimated $57 million budget, the film was a box-office bomb.
-Frakes attributed the film's box office failure to a combination of stiff competition from its contemporaries Shrek 2 and Spider-Man 2 and its poor critical reception.
+Thunderbirds grossed $28,283,637 worldwide, and with an estimated $57 million budget, the film was a box office bomb.
+Frakes attributed the film's commercial failure to a combination of stiff competition from its contemporaries Shrek 2 and Spider-Man 2 and its poor critical reception.
+Stuart Kemp of The Hollywood Reporter suggested that it may have been due to lack of appeal for older audiences who remembered the TV original.

 Critical response

 Thunderbirds received negative reviews.
+On the review aggregation site Rotten Tomatoes, the film holds a 19% "rotten" rating based on 106 reviews.
+The site's consensus states: "Live-action cartoon for kids."

 Those familiar with the series tended to be more negative.
-Sukhdev Sandhu of The Daily Telegraph called it "a quite cretinous travesty of the original series", saying that the film lacks the TV series's romantic approach to technology (particularly mentioning its rushed version of the countdown to the Thunderbirds takeoff) and suffers from thin plotting and dialogue.
+Sukhdev Sandhu of The Daily Telegraph called it "a quite cretinous travesty of the original series", saying that the film lacks the TV series' romantic approach to technology (particularly mentioning its rushed version of the countdown to the Thunderbirds takeoff) and suffers from thin plotting and dialogue.
 He also regarded the entire trend of making films based on decades-old TV series as good-intentioned but misguided, arguing, "Those programmes can be seen on terrestrial and cable TV.
 They're available on DVD.
 They don't need reviving and updating."
 The Houston Chronicle's Amy Biancolli similarly called the film a "rather breathtakingly misconceived attempt to revisit a vintage TV show that did not under any circumstances need to be revisited".
 She found the central character Alan "whiny and uninteresting", the script poor, the plot contrived and unsatisfying, and the acting wooden, though she noted that her three children enjoyed it much more than she did.
 She gave it a C−.
 Ian Freer, writing for Empire, assessed that the film fails to either evoke nostalgia in the generation which watched Thunderbirds as children or provide snappy entertainment for the current generation of children.
 Like Sandhu, he felt the countdown sequence was so rushed that there is no sense of occasion to a Thunderbird taking to the sky.
-He also said that the child leads lack spirit and chemistry, and the adult characters suffer from excessive exposition and flat characterization.
-While he did praise Sophia Myles's performance and the vehicle designs, he considered the film an overall failure and gave it two out of five stars.
-On the review aggregation site Rotten Tomatoes, the film holds a 19% "rotten" rating based on 106 reviews.
-The site's consensus states: "Live-action cartoon for kids."
+He also said that the child leads lack spirit and chemistry, and the adult characters suffer from excessive exposition and flat characterisation.
+While he did praise Sophia Myles' performance and the vehicle designs, he considered the film an overall failure and gave it two out of five stars.
+Roger Ebert noted, "You know, Thunderbirds was going to go on my list of the worst movies of the year, but it just wasn't good enough."
 Critics widely described the film as a second-rate Spy Kids imitator.